2008 United States presidential election: Before the primaries

 Media speculation had begun almost immediately after the results of the 2004 presidential election were released.
 In the 2006 midterm elections, the Democrats regained majorities in both houses of the U.S. Congress.
 Early polls taken before anyone had announced a candidacy had shown Senators Hillary Clinton and Barack Obama as the most popular potential Democratic candidates.
-Nevertheless, the media speculated on several other candidates, including Al Gore, the runner-up in the 2000 election; John Kerry, the runner-up in the 2004 election; John Edwards, Kerry's running mate in 2004; senator from Delaware Joe Biden; New Mexico Governor Bill Richardson; Iowa Governor Tom Vilsack; and Indiana Senator Evan Bayh.
+Nevertheless, the media speculated on several other candidates, including Al Gore, the runner-up in the 2000 election; John Kerry, the runner-up in the 2004 election; John Edwards, Kerry's running mate in 2004; Delaware Senator Joe Biden; New Mexico Governor Bill Richardson; Iowa Governor Tom Vilsack; and Indiana Senator Evan Bayh.

 Edwards was one of the first to formally announce his candidacy for the presidency, on December 28, 2006.
 This run would be his second attempt at the presidency.
 Clinton announced intentions to run in the Democratic primaries on January 20, 2007.
 Obama announced his candidacy on February 10 in his home state of Illinois.

 Early primaries and caucuses

-Early in the year, the support for Barack Obama started to increase in the polls and he passed Clinton for the top spot in Iowa; he ended up winning the caucus in that state, with John Edwards coming in second and Clinton in third.
-Obama's win was fueled mostly by first time caucus-goers and Independents and showed voters viewed him as the "candidate of change."
+Early in the year, the support for Barack Obama started to increase in the polls and he passed Clinton for the top spot in Iowa; he ended up winning the caucus in that state, with Edwards coming in second and Clinton in third.
+Obama's win was fueled mostly by first time caucus-goers and Independents and showed voters viewed him as the "candidate of change".
 Iowa has since been viewed as the state that jump-started Obama's campaign and set him on track to win both the nomination and the presidency.
-After the Iowa caucus, Joe Biden and Christopher Dodd withdrew from the nomination contest.
+After the Iowa caucus, Biden and Connecticut Senator Chris Dodd withdrew from the nomination contest.

-Obama became the new front runner in New Hampshire, when his poll numbers skyrocketed after his Iowa victory The Clinton campaign was struggling after a huge loss in Iowa and no strategy beyond the early primaries and caucuses.
+Obama became the new front runner in New Hampshire, when his poll numbers skyrocketed after his Iowa victory.
+The Clinton campaign was struggling after a huge loss in Iowa and no strategy beyond the early primaries and caucuses.
 According to The Vancouver Sun, campaign strategists had "mapped a victory scenario that envisioned the former first lady wrapping up the Democratic presidential nomination by Super Tuesday on Feb.
 5."
 In what is considered a turning point for her campaign, Clinton had a strong performance at the Saint Anselm College, ABC, and Facebook debates several days before the New Hampshire primary as well as an emotional interview in a public broadcast live on TV.
 Clinton won that primary by 2% of the vote, contrary to the predictions of pollsters who consistently had her trailing Obama for a few days up to the primary date.
 Clinton's win was the first time a woman had ever won a major American party's presidential primary for the purposes of delegate selection.

 On January 30, 2008, after placing in third in the New Hampshire and South Carolina primaries, Edwards announced that he was suspending his campaign for the presidency, but he did not initially endorse any remaining candidates.